WTA Sydney Open

-The WTA Sydney, was a professional women's tennis tournament held in Sydney, Australia.
+The WTA Sydney Open, was a professional women's tennis tournament held in Sydney, Australia.
 The event, the first tournament in Australia exclusively for women, was played under various sponsored names as part of the WTA Tour and took place in November or the first half of December from 1976 through 1979.
 It was played on outdoor grass courts at the White City Stadium.